12 Weeks Pregnant: On Your Way to the First Trimester Finish Line

 This week, your umbilical cord is fully formed, carrying oxygen-rich blood and nutrients from your placenta to your baby.
 It’s working double while it ferries deoxygenated blood and waste from your baby back to your placenta.
-Your baby may seem to be resembling a bobble-head figurine at this point as she’s mostly head…her arms, legs and trunk will catch up soon.
-A fine layer of hair called lanugo covers her body—it helps protect her thin, delicate skin from the amniotic fluid she’s floating in.
-She’ll shed this hair in your 3rd trimester—though some babies are born covered in it!
+Your baby may seem to be resembling a bobble-head figurine at this point as they're mostly head…their arms, legs and trunk will catch up soon.
+A fine layer of hair called lanugo covers their body—it helps protect their thin, delicate skin from the amniotic fluid they're floating in.
+They'll shed this hair in your 3rd trimester—though some babies are born covered in it!

 Wouldn’t it be nice if you had a window to see inside your belly?
 If you did, you’d be able to see your baby’s sweet, little face, which is almost completely formed.
-Her eyes have moved closer together, her ear lobes have taken shape, and her mouth can open and close.
-She can also open and close her fists and will reflexively move if you press your stomach—you won’t be able to feel it yet, though!
+Their eyes have moved closer together, their ear lobes have taken shape, and their mouth can open and close.
+They can also open and close their fists and will reflexively move if you press your stomach—you won’t be able to feel it yet, though!

 Your belly may begin showing this week…announcing your pregnancy to the world.
 Start looking into comfortable clothing options that can adapt to your ever-changing body.